Contributed By Barnes & Thornburg LLP

 Michigan Anti-Discrimination Laws

-Under Michigan, it is illegal for employers to discriminate in the hiring process based on certain protected categories, as detailed below.
+Under Michigan law, it is illegal for employers to discriminate in the hiring process based on certain protected categories, as detailed below.

 The Elliott-Larsen Civil Rights Act (ELCRA)